ijkeleher-anz/ijkeleher-anz/README.md

 My name is Isaac, I'm an SRE @ ANZx currently embedded with Lending

-- 🌱 I’m currently learning about SLOs, Golang and SRE Best Practices
+- 🌱 I’m currently learning about SLOs, Golang and LLM models
 - 📫 How to reach me: isaac.keleher@anz.com
 - 😄 Pronouns: he/him